Get a property report and suburb profile for any property in Turramurra

 • Is it expensive to live in Turramurra?

-Living in Turramurra is on the pricier side, especially when it comes to housing.
-The median house price is a staggering $3,302,500, which is significantly higher compared to many other suburbs in the region.
-For those considering units, the median price is around $970,000, still a substantial investment.
-If you're thinking about renting, houses average about $1,172 per week, and units are approximately $720 weekly.
+Living in Turramurra is generally considered quite expensive, especially when compared to the average living costs in Sydney.
+The median house price in Turramurra is a hefty $3,270,000, which is significantly higher than many other suburbs in the area.
+For those considering renting, the average rent for houses is about $1,100 per week, while units are slightly more affordable at $730 per week.

 Disclaimer: To assess whether a suburb is considered expensive, we’ve looked at mortgage and rental costs as a proportion of the average local salary.
 That said, everyone’s financial situation is different, so it's important to consider your own circumstances when deciding which suburb is right for you.